peter890331/new_autoshinyhunter_gui_version/README.md

      \~  Please STOP the code !

      Then you can check if is clicked on the right pokémon, and catch it manually!
+Congratulations on getting a shiny and iv100 pokémon!

   5. Enjoy the convenience brought by this scripts 🤓.